 The hallmark ability of sword saints, they pour a bit of their very soul into their weapons, unlocking powerful sword techniques.
 These abilities, known as swordskills, can only be used while the sword saint is wielding a sword.
 This sword is a material focus for all swordskills, though it doesn’t need to be a sword crafted by the sword saint.
 A sword saint can use any swordskill he knows at will, provided he is wielding a sword.
 As long as he is wielding a sword he forged himself, increase the DCs of all his swordskills by 1.

-The three forms of swordskills, in order of their relative power, are basic, advance, and master.
+The three forms of swordskills, in order of their relative power, are basic, advanced, and master.
 A sword saint begins with knowledge of one swordskill, which must be of the basic form.
 As a sword saint gains levels, he learns new swordskills.
-At 6th level, a sword saint can learn advance forms, and at 12th level, he can learn master forms.
+At 6th level, a sword saint can learn advanced forms, and at 12th level, he can learn master forms.

 A sword saint can ready his starting swordskill, but as he advances in level and learns more swordskills, he must choose which swordskills to ready.
 He readies his swordskills by going over battle tactics, through weapon drills, or spending time meditating in prayer for 10 minutes.
 The swordskills he chooses remain readied until he decides to repeat this again and change them.
 Any given swordskill may only be readied once.
 Sword saints do not need to sleep or be well rested to ready their swordskills; any time they spend 10 minutes in practice or meditation, they can change their readied swordskills.
 He begins an encounter with all readied swordskills unexpended, regardless of how many times he may have already used them since he chose them.
 When the sword saint initiates a swordskill, he expends it for the current encounter, so each of his readied swordskill can be used once per encounter (until they are recovered, see below).